4cscc/4cscc-lab-manual/_sources/lessons/kit-assembly-1/lesson.md

 * A small carboard box.
 That box contains a silver bag and in that bag is a small circut board and a wire.
 ![Particular Matter sensor board](images/4cscc-parts-10-pm-board.jpeg)

 * In the carboard box there is also a regtangular metal box.
-This is a particular matter sensor, which we'll call a PM sensor.
+This is a particulate matter sensor, which we'll call a PM sensor.
 We'll learn more about this, and how to connect this to your computer later.
 Put all of this back in the cardboard box to keep it safe for now.
 ![Particular Matter sensor](images/4cscc-parts-11-pm-sensor.jpeg)

 * A breadboard.
 This is used to build digital circuts without having to solder wires.